 The 4 components of the STAR method in resumes:

 1. Situation: your job, challenge, role, or other context

 Begin by defining the role you filled at a previous employer’s company.
 Include the position and your core responsibilities.

-Select a required competency from the job posting and describe an instance in your previous job where you needed to demonstrate that expertise.
+Select a required competency from the job posting, and describe an instance in your previous job where you needed to demonstrate that expertise.

 Document the actual results that you achieved.
 Here, you will want to focus on quantifiable results, using real numbers to highlight the value that you provided to the company.

-To better understand how this works, let’s look at an example of how it might be used in your resume.
-For our example, let’s assume that you’re applying for a managerial position where the job posting lists “inventory control” as a key qualification.
+To better understand how this works, let’s look at the example below of how it might be used in your resume.
+For the example, we are assuming that you are applying for a managerial position where the job posting lists “inventory control” as a key qualification.